Yonet/Angular-Interview-Questions/README.md

 * How would you pass data from a parent component to a child component?
 * How would you pass data from a child component to a parent component?
+* Which components will be notified when an event is emitted?

 #### Forms Questions: